lvllvl/speedDetection/README.md

 ## Project workflow

 ### Preparing Training set data with video
-I started with the train.mp4 video, I split this up into individual frames so I could train my LSTM model
+I started with the train.mp4 video, I split this up into individual frames/images so I could manipulate and prepare each one.
+I started by converting the images to matrices.

 <p align="center">
   <img width="460" height="300" src="dash_cam.gif">